steshaw/concatenation_benchmarks-rs/README.md

 There are many ways to turn a `&str` into a `String` in Rust and therefore many ways to concatenate two `&str`s.

 Here are benchmarks that show what is slow and fast.
+Thanks to all the comments on and discussion on [reddit](https://www.reddit.com/r/rust/comments/48fmta/seven_ways_to_concatenate_strings_in_rust_the/) where I posted these originally only 7 benchmarks.
+Some go into the details of what is going on in the background of these operations.

 ## Results on my machine